roojs/roobuilder/docs/node_to_nodeprop.md

     * ✅ Add nodes works (dbl click)
     * ✅ Add props works (dblclick)
     * ✅ Drag add Node fails (from object list)
-	* ✅Drag from other window? - need to check if drag is active on current window...
+	* ✅ Drag from other window? - need to check if drag is active on current window...

     * ✅ Drag Nodes  (not working)
 		* ✅ Drag Copy Works